helencho/helencho.github.io/README.md

 # Home Page

-A website to hold my:
+A website to house my portfolio, skills, and an about me.
+I'm currently working on:
-- biography
+- Landing page
-- portfolio
+- Transition from landing page to interactive webpage
-- resume
+- Content for interactive webpage

-Focus using CSS animations and transitions to make the user experience smooth and enjoyable.
+- CSS animations and transitions to make the user experience smooth and enjoyable.

 Page [here](https://helencho.github.io/)